dumberjs/dumberjs.github.io/resources.md

 If your source file is `foo.scss`, you can use either `import './foo.css';` or `import './foo.scss';`.
 Recommend you to use `import './foo.scss';`, as it's least surprising, and compatible with test frameworks Jest and AVA running in Nodejs environment.

-> The real bundled module id is `foo.css` as it is the only file `dumber` saw (after gulp-sass processed it). dumber-module-loader actually resolves module `foo.scss` to `foo.css` at runtime.
+The real bundled module id is `foo.css` as it is the only file `dumber` saw (after gulp-sass processed it). dumber-module-loader actually resolves module id `foo.scss` to `foo.css` at runtime.

 ## 5. all other files